 \subsection{Observables Analysis for QFT}

-In lattice QFT simulations, after the field configuration generation, usually the other big portion of the computations lie in the estimation of physical observables from the generated ensembles of field configurations or the accessible correlation functions, for examples, the thermodynamics evaluation, and real-time physics extraction.
-Some problem especially for real-time physics reconstruction will often encounter ill-posedness from an inverse problem perspective, such as spectral functions extraction, the parton distribution functions computation and other related transport coefficient analysis based upon Euclidean correlators from lattice calculation.
-ML and DL techniques has now been explored for tackling these problems in recent years.
+In lattice QFT simulations, after the field configuration generation, usually the other big portion of the computations lie in the estimation of physical observables from the generated ensembles of field configurations or the accessible correlation functions, for example, the thermodynamics evaluation, and real-time physics extraction.
+Some problems especially for real-time physics reconstruction will often encounter ill-posedness from an inverse problem perspective, such as spectral functions extraction, the parton distribution functions computation, and other related transport coefficient analysis based upon Euclidean correlators from lattice calculation.
+ML and DL techniques have now been explored for tackling these problems in recent years.